 Inventory Planning: Top-Down Versus Bottom-Up

 Setting pre-season sales and inventory plans can be a daunting task, but if you’ve consistently been analyzing your business, then you’re already set up for success.
-After analyzing a season, the next step is to develop pre-season sales and inventory plans for your business at the lowest level of categorization that makes sense for your company.
+After analyzing a season through retail reporting, the next step is to develop pre-season sales and inventory plans for your business at the lowest level of categorization that makes sense for your company.

 Bottom-up planning involves setting a plan at the most detailed level of classification and then rolling up the plan to a higher level of classification.
-Bottom-up planning requires creating a buy plan (down to the size level of an item) that contains a sales forecast and the quantity of units that need to be manufactured or purchased in order to hit the planned sales for each style.
+Bottom-up planning requires creating a buy-plan (down to the size level of an item) that contains a sales forecast and the number of units that need to be manufactured or purchased in order to hit the planned sales for each style.

 All companies perform top-down planning to a certain extent, but not all companies have the resources or stability to build a bottom-up plan.
 Whichever method a business chooses, sales and inventory plans are ideally developed at the weekly level for a season.
 However, some companies plan at the monthly level (again, this depends on the company’s resources).

 Top down planning is easier to execute and common amongst smaller, leaner companies—or companies who have massive SKU counts.
-Bottom-up planning requires that very detailed assortment and financial plans be developed pre-season, which can be very time-consuming.
+Bottom-up planning requires that very detailed assortment of financial accounting for inventory plans be developed pre-season, which can be very time-consuming.
 Given the level of detail required in bottom-up planning, a company will likely need a sophisticated inventory planning system in order to track these granular level sales and inventory plans.

 One of the benefits of top-down planning is the flexibility to react to the business based on in-season trends.
 One of the major challenges can be in filling the Open to Buy, the budget, with compelling product for a season or time period in a timely manner.
 When a retailer purchases product from vendors and resells them to consumers, the product they sell depends on what their vendors have to offer (they’re at the mercy of the market).
 So, if a retailer can’t find the right product, they may not have enough inventory to support sales.
 Or, they may be forced to buy into less compelling product that doesn’t perform well.